 - 1. Run the hard disk drive diagnostic test on drive n. - 2.
 Reseat the following components: a.
+Hard disk drive (wait 1 minute or more before reinstalling the drive) b.
+Cable from the system board to the backplane - 3.
+Replace the following components one at a time, in the order shown, restarting the server each time: a.
 Hard disk drive b.
-Cable from the system board to the backplane. - 3.
-Replace the following components one at a time, in the order shown, restarting the server each time: a.
-Hard disk drive. b.
-Cable from the system board to the backplane. c.
-Hard disk drive backplane. (n = hard disk drive number) - 806f020d-040bffff : Failure Predicted on drive [StorageVolumeElementName] for array [ComputerSystemElementName].
+Cable from the system board to the backplane c.
+Hard disk drive backplane (n = hard disk drive number)

+806f020d-040bffff: Failure Predicted on drive [StorageVolumeElementName] for array [ComputerSystemElementName].
 (Drive 11)